Pedr0517/project_cf_cam_calibration/READme.md

 <img src="../project_cf_cam_calibration/mission_project/take_image_box_example.png" alt="Tello drone calibration image example" width="300" style="margin-bottom: 30px;"/>

 #### save_image.py
 The use of **save_image.py** allows for image capturing while having full controll of the drone.
 Though with this script, one will not be able to elect when an image is uploaded to its wanted directory.
-Once the script is ran, images will automatically upload to the directory of choice and will only shutoff once scirpt is killed.
+Once the script is ran, images will automatically upload to the directory of choice and will only shutoff once script is killed.

 Below is an example of how to run the script.